keeweb/keeweb-plugins/README.md

 ## Issues

-Please open an issue in [KeeWeb repo](https://github.com/keeweb/keeweb/issues/).
+If you would like to open an issue, please do it in the [KeeWeb repo](https://github.com/keeweb/keeweb/issues/).

 ## Translations

-You can add or edit translations at [OneSky](http://keeweb.oneskyapp.com/), they will imported here automatically.
+You can add or edit translations [here](http://keeweb.oneskyapp.com/), they will be imported automatically.

 ## Scripts